 We have produced internationally awarded and distributed series such as La Travesía de Darwin, which narrates Charles Darwin’s adventures in Chile and how they inﬂuenced his ideas and theories, and Mentes Brillantes, which introduces us to National Science Award winners and the paths that led them to this distinction.

 Our most recent creation, Exploradores: del Átomo al Cosmos, invites audiences to learn about the scientific research that is carried out today in Chilean centers of excellence in a diversity of fields.
-The series has already produced three seasons and reached more than 15 million spectators, becoming the most watched science-themed production in Chile.
+The series has already produced seven seasons and reached more than 15 million spectators, becoming the most watched science-themed production in Chile.